 I’ve managed many outstanding reps who didn’t fit the mold.
 So instead of looking for natural born salespeople who are former athletes, highly competitive, Type A, extroverts who are money motivated, I want people who:

 - Are self motivated.
 A Rep needs to have an inner motivation that drives him.
 I can tap into his motivation to help him, but I cannot create that motivation.

 - Are a good cultural fit.
-Some Sales Teams are hard charging.
+Some sales teams are hard charging.
 Others are more analytical.
 Some are competitive.
-Others have team based selling.
+Others use team based selling.
 Startups, SMBs, and Enterprise teams all require different skills.
-Some Reps can adapt to any culture while others are best suited for a specific type.
+I look for reps who can adapt to the culture I am trying to create.

 - Have All Star potential.
 All Stars share common traits like determination, fact-based decision making, a willingness to learn, and self confidence tempered by a dose of humility.

 - Have a strong desire to achieve goals.
-The goal might be sales results, it might be career advancement, it might something else.
-I’ve found that Reps who are not personally goal oriented usually end up being mediocre.
+The goal might be sales results, career advancement, money or something else.
+I’ve found that reps who are not goal oriented usually end up being mediocre.

 Depending on the specific role, I may want people who have specific technical skills or experience.
-But usually I’ll make the prerequisites for my new hires.
-With existing reps, if they are willing to put in the work, we’ll teach them the skills they need.
+But usually I’ll make these prerequisites for new hires.
+With existing reps, if they are willing to put in the work, I’ll teach them the skills they need.

 If you are saying any of these things:

 - “We’re not sure if our Sales Team is doing all the right things.”